szkrd/little-angular-book/book/01-typescript/README.md

    or [this nice article](https://www.keithcirkel.co.uk/metaprogramming-in-es6-symbols/).
 2. Iterators and generators: ts has es6 iterable support, see spec or [this mdn example](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/iterator).
-3. Modules: es6 import export (which you probably already know about), tsc packaging, advanced topics like CommonJS, SystemJS, AMD, UMD/isomorphic, es6 native modules.
+3. Modules: es6 import/export (which you probably already know about), tsc packaging, advanced topics like CommonJS, SystemJS, AMD, UMD/isomorphic, es6 native modules.
 4. Namespaces (used to be "internal modules"): it feels like a legacy concept.
    Just use es6 modules and try to skip the multi-file namespace with its triple-slash metadata.